 - The Severn Gorge

-To define why an area is of special architectural interest, the Government required local planning authorities to undertake an appraisal for each conservation area.
+To define why an area is of special historic or architectural interest the Government requires local planning authorities to undertake an appraisal for each conservation area.

 View information about planning permission for certain works in conservation areas: